saragihruben/donkeyfleet/README.md

 private registry credentials, Vault tokens, cluster endpoints, or FSx identifiers.
 Use `.env.example`, Kubernetes Secrets, and your platform's secret-management integration instead.

+## License

+Deployment assets in this repository are licensed under the Apache License 2.0.
+The DonkeyFleet application and container image may be distributed under separate terms.